Stratio/stratio-cassandra/README.md

 );
 ```

-We have created a column called *lucene* for linking the index queries.
+We have created a column called *lucene* to link the index queries.
 This column will not store data.
 Now you can create a custom Lucene index on it with the following statement:

 ```
 CREATE CUSTOM INDEX tweets_index ON tweets (lucene)